 What we don’t: There are some inherent tradeoffs in pushing the boundaries.

-Skis were made of all wood in the 1950s, but aeronautical engineer Howard Head felt that metal—which he used in designing aircraft components—would boost performance by increasing durability and turnability.
-He was right, and within a decade, Head had positioned itself as one of the leading ski manufacturers in the U.S. More recently, Head skis have been found under the feet of top World Cup and Giant Slalom racers, with a number of gold medals to their name.
+Skis were made of wood in the 1950s, but aeronautical engineer Howard Head felt that metal—which he used in designing aircraft components—would boost performance by increasing durability and turnability.
+He was right, and within a decade, Head had positioned itself as one of the leading ski manufacturers in the U.S. More recently, Head skis have been found under the feet of top World Cup and giant slalom racers, with a number of gold medals to their name.
 And within the wider ski market, Head remains a competitive brand that continues to innovate year after year.

 Salomon